dgk453/Beat-Maker/README.md

-Credits to LeMaster Tech for insipirartion
+Credits to LeMaster Tech for inspirartion